Information for Presenters

 Registration

 Those who submit abstracts will automatically be registered for URCAS.
 Non-presenting attendees can use the same link.
+As this free event is part of NMSU Research & Creativity Week, you may be asked also to register at the RCW portal.

 Email Tracey Miller-Tomlinson at tomlin@nmsu.edu with questions.